The use of smart technologies like IoT is helping to make buildings more eco-friendly.

 Thanks to the Internet of Things, BAS functions are getting better, which means more energy efficiency, better tenant interactions, and new ideas.

-You may also be interested in knowing how to stay safe in the era of IoT.
+You may also be interested in knowing how to prevent IoT issues and how to stay safe in the era of IoT.